 You can also override grades in the gradebook at any time: review the 2nd tab for instructions.

 - Log in to the CLE (cle.ucsf.edu), and go to the CLE course that contains the quiz activity with questions that need to be manually graded.

 - Click on the quiz link on the course page.
-For this example, we will click on Final Exam as shown below.
+The quiz page will open.

 On the grading screen, you will see the following:

-- A field to enter comments for the students.
+- C: A field to enter comments for the students.